hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

 ## Purpose

-This document is designed to provide you with details on how to integrate your business with the HiPay Enterprise payment gateway.
-It provides step-by-step instructions on how to simply and quickly get up and running with our services as well as detailed reference material.
+This document is designed to provide you with information to integrate your business with the HiPay Enterprise payment gateway.
+It gives you step-by-step instructions on how to simply and quickly get up and running with our services as well as detailed reference material.

-Where applicable, this document refers to the related documentation with further details.
+Where applicable, this document refers to the related documentation for further details.

 ## Intended audience

-The intended audience is the merchant's technical staff or the merchant's system integrator.
+This document is intended for the merchants' technical staff or system integrator.

-Because almost all communications between the merchant's system and the REST API are done through predefined XML or JSON messages over the Internet using standard protocols, you will need basic XML/JSON programming skills and knowledge of HTTP(S).
-Furthermore, it is recommended that you are familiar with the basics of tokenization concepts.
+Because almost all communications between the merchants' system and the REST API are done through predefined XML or JSON messages over the Internet using standard protocols, you will need basic XML/JSON programming skills and knowledge of HTTP(S).
+Furthermore, it is recommended to be familiar with the basics of tokenization concepts.

 # Acronyms and abbreviations